choldgraf/textbook/_chapters/18/1/More_Likely_than_Not_Binary_Classifier.md

 ---
-interact_link: notebooks/18/1/More_Likely_than_Not_Binary_Classifier.ipynb
+interact_link: chapters/18/1/More_Likely_than_Not_Binary_Classifier.ipynb
-title: '18.1 A "More Likely Than Not" Binary Classifier'
+title: 'A "More Likely Than Not" Binary Classifier'
-permalink: 'chapters/18/1/More_Likely_than_Not_Binary_Classifier'
+permalink: '/chapters/18/1/More_Likely_than_Not_Binary_Classifier'
-previouschapter:
+prev_page:
-  url: chapters/18/Updating_Predictions
+  url: /chapters/18/Updating_Predictions
   title: '18.
 Updating Predictions'
-nextchapter:
+next_page:
-  url: chapters/18/2/Making_Decisions
+  url: /chapters/18/2/Making_Decisions
-  title: '18.2 Making Decisions'
+  title: 'Making Decisions'
-redirect_from:
-  - 'chapters/18/1/more-likely-than-not-binary-classifier'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### A "More Likely Than Not" Binary Classifier